mayurpatil11/Minikube-example-Citrix-ADC-microservice-deployment/README.md

 kubectl cluster-info
 ```

-Refer two examples and try how does Citrix ADC enable solutions in North-South and East-West microservice deployment.
+Please refer to ``citrix-ADC-two-tier-microservice-deployment`` and ``citrix-ADC-one-tier-microservice-deployment`` examples which will enable you to deploy Citrix ADC in North-South and East-West microservice deployment using minikube.